engrfaisal90/Macromolecule_classification/README.md

 ![Screenshot](images/newplot1.png)

 </br>
 Different models were developed and tested.
-One of the model architecture is shown here. and its results are shown here.
+One of the model architecture and its results are shown here.

 ![Screenshot](images/Model.png)

 ![Screenshot](images/Loss.png)